Antennas, Antenna Cables, Wireless Products: Technical Articles

 • Impedance Matching: Ensure the LNA is impedance-matched to both the antenna and the subsequent system components to maximize power transfer and minimize reflections.

-• Avoid Overloading: Be mindful of the output power of the LNA to avoid overloading the receiver, which can lead to signal distortion and degradation.
+• Avoid Overloading: Be mindful of the LNA's output power to avoid overloading the receiver, which can lead to signal distortion and degradation.

 4. Testing and Optimization

 • Test Under Various Conditions: After installation, test the system performance under various environmental conditions and signal strengths.
-Based on these tests, adjust the placement or settings of the LNA.
+Based on these tests, adjust the LNA's placement or settings.

 5. Maintenance